10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ✓ Real Sports Bar downstairs (200+ TVs & massive beer selection)

-✓ Longo’s grocery store in the same building
+✓ Longo’s grocery store and Starbucks in the same building

-☞ Check availability now — this direct indoor access to Union Station and Scotiabank Arena makes it one of the most in-demand hotels on game nights.
+☞ Direct indoor access to Union Station and Scotiabank Arena makes Le Germain one of the most in-demand hotels on game nights.

 5. The Omni King Edward Hotel